Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transport in this region is rated as excellent, with residents typically residing only 186 meters away from their nearest transport stop.
-On average, there are approximately 437 trips per day across all routes, which equates to around 60 weekly trips per individual stop.
+Transport accessibility is rated excellent with residents typically located 186 meters from the nearest stop.
+Service frequency averages 437 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.

 Frequently Asked Questions - Transport